- Appeal & Complaint Process

 Aligned with federal guidance when the 2019 Rate Study was released, rate models were not included for homes vendored for seven or more individuals.
 After evaluation of stakeholder feedback and updated federal guidance, the CCF rate schedules have been amended to reflect rates for CCFs vendored for four or less individuals and five or more individuals.

-The Department of Developmental Services has approved RCEB to seek housing development organization(s) to acquire, build and or renovate a suitable property for: 1-enhanced behavior support home for females and 1-specialized residential facility for who are Deaf or Hard of Hearing who require staff who are fluent in American Sign Language (ASL).
+The Department of Developmental Services has approved RCEB to seek housing development organization(s) to acquire, build and or renovate a suitable property for: 1-enhanced behavior support home for females and 1-specialized residential facility for those who are Deaf or Hard of Hearing who require staff who are fluent in American Sign Language (ASL).

 The Community Resource Development Project/ Community Placement Plan awardees for Fiscal Year 2021-22 are: